rmuchall/meta-validator/README.md

 ```
 interface FormatterData {
     decoratorName: string;   // The decorator name e.g. IsBoolean()
-    message: string;         // The validation error message
+    message: string;         // The default validation error message
-    propertyKey: string;     // The key of the property to be validated
+    propertyKey: string;     // The key of the property being validated
-    propertyValue: string;   // The value of the property to be validated
+    propertyValue: string;   // The value of the property being validated
     options?: any[];         // Any options passed to the validator function
 }
 ```